Table of Contents

 - Available in warm gray or navy colors

-- Extra spacious, not suitable for small apartments
+- Extra spacious and unsuitable for small apartments

-3. PetSafe ScoopFree Ultra Automatic Self Cleaning Cat Litter Box (For Busy Pet Parents)
+3. PetSafe ScoopFree Ultra Automatic Self Cleaning Cat Litter Box (Best For Busy Pet Parents)

-If you’re a super busy cat parent who doesn’t have time for cleaning, scooping, and refilling the litter box, this self-cleaning version is right for you.
+The price tag is the first thing that might shock you about this product, but the litter box is worth it.
+This self-cleaning version is perfect if you’re a busy cat parent who doesn’t have time to clean, scoop, and refill the litter box.
 Just set a cleaning cycle to start 5, 10, or 20 minutes after the safety sensor identifies that a pet left the box.

-The litter box features disposable trays with crystal litter, which doesn’t stick to the paws and is 99% dust free.
-Disposable trays guarantee leak protection thanks to their plastic lining.
-You don’t have to worry about your cat’s urine ruining your floor.
+The PetSafe litter box is also covered and thus ideal for high spraying cats.
+All high-spraying pee hits the walls and falls straight back into the tray!
+Disposable trays guarantee leak protection thanks to their plastic lining, so you don’t have to worry about your cat’s urine ruining your floor.
 Every tray has a lid for fast disposal – just remove and throw it away.

 PetSafe Self-Cleaning Hooded Cat Litter Box is also notable for its health counter and motion sensors, which let you know how often your cat uses the litter box.
 The box is easy to set up and there are three styles to choose from.
 There’s also U.S. based customer service for any extra questions you have.